Running is one of the best ways to start your journey to a better life. Its an easy and flexible way to build your fitness.

 |Athletics / Running||2,217,800|

 How much should I do?

 Even 10 minutes a day can be enough to make a difference.
-Can you run half a mile up the road and back?

 The NHS recommends that adults do at least 150 minutes per week of moderate activity, or at least 75 minutes per week of vigorous activity, or equivalent combinations.

 But research has suggested that even saving up your activity for the weekend can still give significant health benefits.

 Compared to inactive individuals, ‘Weekend Warriors’ had a 30 per cent low risk of preventable deaths overall, a 40 per cent lower risk of cardiovascular disease and 18 per cent lower risk of dying from cancer.
 Source